marekborowiec/spruceup/README.md

 `manual_cutoffs` is an optional setting that allows manual modifications to cutoffs for individual samples.
 It may prove useful if only one or a few samples have a significant proportion of poorly aligned sequences, skewing their overall cutoff such that they are not being flagged.
 If you find that this is case, however, you should probably rather be checking your data and pipeline for errors!

 ### [output]
-The `output` category tells the program how and where to save your analysis results.
+The `output` category tells the program how and where to save your analysis results. *Remember that by default any file will be written to directory from which you executed `spruceup` command.
+To change this behavior provide full paths.*

 `output_file_aln` is the name for your trimmed output alignment(s).
 The actual name saved on your machine will have a prefix signifying cutoff value used.